mindspore-lab/mindone/examples/latte/README.md

 python train.py -c configs/training/sky_numpy_video.yaml
 ```

-Note that in `sky_numpy_video.yaml`, we use a large number of frames $128$ and a sample stride $1$, which are different from the settings in `sky_video.yaml` (num_frames=$16$ and stride=$3$)· Embedding caching allows us to train Latte to generate more frames with a larger frame rate.
+Note that in `sky_numpy_video.yaml`, we use a large number of frames 128 and a smaller sample stride 1, which are different from the settings in `sky_video.yaml` (num_frames=16 and stride=3)· Embedding caching allows us to train Latte to generate more frames with a larger frame rate.

 Due to the memory limit, we set the local batch size to $1$ and use a gradient accumulation step $2$.
 In case of OOM, please set `enable_flash_attention: True` in the `configs/training/sky_numpy_video.yaml`.
-It can also accelerate the training speed.
+It can reduce the memory cost and also accelerate the training speed.

 # References